 “He put another parable before them, saying,

 “The kingdom of heaven is like a grain of mustard seed that a man took and sowed in his field.
-32 It is the smallest of all seeds, but when it has grown it is larger than all the garden plants and becomes a tree, so that the birds of the air come and make nests in its branches.”
+32 It is the smallest of all seeds, but when it has grown it is larger than all the garden plants and becomes a tree so that the birds of the air come and make nests in its branches.”

 Matthew is writing to Jewish readers, so he chooses to use the phrase “kingdom of heaven” instead of the kingdom of God.
-Essentially they’re the same thing, but his readers probably would object over the use of “God.”
+Essentially they’re the same thing, but his readers probably would object to the use of “God.”
 Matthew wanted to avoid any kind of controversy–he really didn’t want to create issues, he honestly wanted them to understand.
 A good move.

 Is the mustard seed the smallest?
 Not really, but for the sake of the story it is.

 A small seed gets planted, and guess what?
 It gets bigger than everything else in the garden (“Miracle Grow?)
 The little seed becomes a big tree.
 The birds even build their nests in it.
 (Some have suggested that the birds are satanic, but I think that’s a stretch.)

 Small beginnings which grew up even larger than anyone’s expectations.
 The little seed exploded into this humongous tree.
 Who would’ve guessed?